-The Fund maintains an Operational Risk Reserve, in accordance with the requirements established by the Australian Prudential Regulatory Authority under Prudential Standard SPS 114 Operational Risk Financial Requirement, and also holds Administration and Direct investment reserves.
+The Fund maintains an Operational Risk Reserve, in accordance with the requirements established by APRA under Prudential Standard SPS 114 Operational Risk Financial Requirement, and also holds Administration and Direct investment reserves.

 The purpose of the Operational Risk Reserve is to provide protection to the Fund in the event that a loss is incurred from an operational risk event occurring.
 The use of the Operational Risk Reserve is governed by the requirements of SPS 114, which is applicable to all APRA-regulated funds.
-The current Operational Risk Reserve represents approximately 0.26% (2018: 0.26%) of the net assets of the Fund.
+The current Operational Risk Reserve represents approximately 0.27% (2019: 0.26%) of the net assets of the Fund.
 The Trustee has an Operational Risk Requirement target of 27.5 basis points.
 During the current and previous financial year, there were no drawdowns made against the Operational Risk Reserve related to an operational risk event.

-The Administration Reserve represents that pool of funds required to meet the general operating and administration costs of the Fund and any unexpected or otherwise unforeseeable operating costs that may arise.
+The General Reserve represents that pool of funds required to meet the general operating and administration costs of the Fund and any unexpected or otherwise unforeseeable operating costs that may arise.
 Administration levies are deducted from members' accounts to fund the Reserve.

-The Trustee maintains an Investment Reserve for the purposes of receiving and distributing net investment earnings, (that is, income and capital gains from investments less tax and other relevant deductions).
+It also receives and distributes net investment earnings, (that is, income and capital gains from investments less tax and other relevant deductions).
 Investment related expenses, including investment related tax expenses, are met from this reserve.